Election fact check: Is home ownership in Ireland at a near 50-year low?

 There is also merit in Fine Gael pointing out that the sharpest decline occurred during years when Fianna Fáil were in power, from 2006 to 2011.

-During this period, from the peak of the Celtic Tiger almost to the trough of the recession, home-ownership rates dropped 5 per cent, from 74.7 per cent to 69.7 per cent.
+During this period, from the peak of the Celtic Tiger almost to the trough of the recession, home-ownership rates dropped from 74.7 per cent to 69.7 per cent.

 There are some nuances as you delve deeper into the statistics, especially the deviation between urban and rural figures.